 The main reason for this declining population is hunting, which has led to its classification under ‘Vulnerable’ animals.

 Another species on the endangered deer species list is the Roe deer (Capreolus capreolus).
 It mainly inhabits different countries in Europe and is also present in the Northern parts of Iran and Iraq.
 In terms of subspecies, there are two types of Roe dear featuring on the endangered deer species – the European roe deer and the Siberian roe deer.

-An interesting fact to note here is that these deer species wear different coats depending on the season.
+An interesting fact to note about these deer species wear different coats depending on the season.
 While in winter, they have a greyish brown coat, during summer, it changes to reddish-brown.
 And, unlike other deer species with more giant antlers, the roebuck has small ones that are larger at the base, with a distinct three-tined shape.

 Noticeably, it has a short tail and enjoys living at the edge of the forest for protection.
 The good news is that it’s an adaptive species that can thrive with just a little care, despite making it onto the endangered deer species list.